cartesi/pos-dlib/README.md

 In order to test the staking you will need to perform the following steps:

 - Get fake CTSI from our ropsten faucet
-- Allow the Staking contract to transfer CTSI to it
+- Allow the Staking contract to transfer CTSI on your behalf
 - Stake your CTSI
 - Run a local node
-- Hire this node so you can start participating
+- Hire and authorize this node so you can start participating

 Assuming you already cloned this repo to your machine, run the following commands:
 ```